munkireport/munkireport-php/docs/architecture/compatibility-layer.md

 ### Laravel Controllers with KISSMVC views ###

-A forwards/backwards compatible View Engine has been registered with Laravel so that whenever the `view()` helper function tries to render a `.php` file, it actually constructs an instance of MR\Kiss\View underneath.
+A forwards/backwards compatible View Engine has been registered with Laravel so that whenever the `view()` helper function tries to render a `.php` file, it actually constructs an instance of Compatibility\Kiss\View underneath.
 The main difference being that the Laravel captures the output buffer and returns it rather than piping it straight to stdout.

 The main motivation for this is that stdout isn't testable by the PHPUnit HTTP Client, but the Response type is.